-C Major scale
+C Major scale for guitar.

 The C Major is a seven-note scale.
 Notes are displayed in the fingerboard diagram with blue color with the root notes indicated by darker color.
 The root notes are always C tones.
 In the two-octave pattern, the first root note is on the 6th string, 8th fret.

 C Major 2 octaves